tfinn91/RandomDocumentation/BioPerlDocumentation.md

 This command copies the executable from the original location into the current directory (.) which should be `/Users/YourUsername/clustalw`.

 Now lets add `clustalw` to your path.
-In the following, I use Nano to edit and save files.
-Use whatever text editor you like to edit the files.
+In the following, I use Nano to edit.
+Use whatever text editor you like.

 ```bash
 $ sudo nano ~/.bash_profile
 ```

-Add the following line to the file and then hit `ctrl + x` to exit.
+Add the following line and then hit `ctrl + x` to exit.
 Save the changes by hitting `y`.
-Finally hit `enter` to save the file.
+Finally hit `enter` to save.

 ```
 export PATH=$PATH:~/clustalw/